-EWEB is unique in Oregon as a public utility that both owns generation resources and relies on the Bonneville Power Administration (BPA) for a share of the federal power system.
+EWEB is unique as a Oregon public utility that both owns generation resources and relies on the Bonneville Power Administration (BPA) for a share of the federal power system.
 EWEB is also an active participant in the regional energy market.

-EWEB's long-term power supply decisions must be made within the context of state and regional climate policy and changing regulations, rising energy demands via customer decarbonization / electrification efforts, and the physical realities of a changing climate on temperatures and hydro conditions.
+EWEB's long-term power supply decisions are made within the context of state and regional climate policy and changing regulations, rising energy demands via customer decarbonization / electrification efforts, and the physical realities of a changing climate on temperatures and hydro conditions.
 Additionally, EWEB must live our values and maintain a focus on affordability.